 Enjoy the GDT safely in 2021

-As we leave 2020 behind and look forward to 2021, the Great Divide Trail Association continues to consider what is best for the health and safety of the trail community that we serve.
-Even while the COVID-19 pandemic continues, staying active in the outdoors is an excellent way to keep your body and mind healthy.
-We encourage everyone who spends time on the GDT this year to do so safely and continue to do your part to limit the spread of COVID-19.
+While pandemic recovery continues and the world slowly reopens, the Great Divide Trail Association continues to consider what is best for the health and safety of the trail community that we serve.
+Staying active in the outdoors is an excellent way to keep your body and mind healthy, and we encourage everyone who spends time on the GDT this year to do so safely and continue to do your part to limit the spread of COVID-19.

 For those considering travel on the GDT in 2021, remember that travel on the GDT is considered non-essential.

-At this time, the GDTA supports single-day hikes or horseback rides on the GDT and longer (weekend or multi-day), self-sufficient trips that don’t require resupply if they are in your local area, where trails and trailheads are open.
+At this time, the GDTA supports single-day hikes or horseback rides on the GDT and longer (weekend or multi-day) if they are in your local area, where trails and trailheads are open.